iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 > If you exceed your target the app doesn't recognise that and tells you 'keep going' for the target.<br> :date: __2020-11-16 10:42:09__

-> Loads quicker than the earlier version, but otherwise inferior.
-Needs to allow more than 30 minutes as a target, also appears to under-record brisk walking.<br> :date: __2020-11-10 18:47:51__

-> 9 November 2020: it works better than it used to, except I keep getting messages to update, I click the update button but the update doesn't happen.
-So annoying.
-Still, this app got me walking, and I've got healthier because of it.<br> :date: __2020-11-09 11:15:39__

-> Active 10 just did an update and got rid of all my walks!
-Very annoying<br> :date: __2020-11-05 14:23:04__

-> Why does it ask, every time it starts, to get the latest updates, when it has the latest version??
-It'll be removed if it continues to annoy me.<br> :date: __2020-11-04 10:02:55__

 #### 2-star reviews